Tables

 Schema

-In an empty table, you can create a schema by adding a field for each column of the table and defining it.
-The + Add field button is located to the right of the schema.
-At any time during the creation process, it is possible to switch to the edit as text mode and back.
-The text mode shows the JSON code, whereas the original view shows the fields in a table.
+In an empty table, you can create a schema by adding a field with the +Add button for each column of the table and defining it.
+At any time during the creation process, it is possible to switch to the edit definition mode and back.
+The definition mode shows the JSON code, whereas the original view shows the fields in a table.

 Each field requires: